usebruno/bruno-docs/docs/bru-language-design.md

 A Bru file is made up of blocks.
 There are three kinds of blocks

 - Dictionary block
 - Text blocks
 - Array blocks

-### Dictionary block
+## Dictionary block

-A dictionary block contains of a set of key value pairs. <br />
+A dictionary block contains of a set of key value pairs.

 ```bash
 get {
   url: https://api.textlocal.in/send